-All employees receiving reimbursement or other assistance under this program will be required to enter into a written service agreement committing to remain in the employ of Fulton County for a minimum of one (1) year following reimbursement or payment of an Educational Achievement Bonus upon completion of coursework or the certification program and/or attainment of a professional certification.
-Fulton County shall be authorized to recoup money paid to an employee toward educational assistance if the employee separates from Fulton County prior to the expiration of this period.
+All employees receiving tuition reimbursement or other assistance under this program will be required to enter into a written service agreement committing to remain in the employ of Fulton County for a minimum of one (1) year following the most recent tuition reimbursement payment or installment payment of an Educational Achievement Bonus.
+Fulton County shall be authorized to recoup money paid to an employee toward educational assistance if the employee voluntarily separates from Fulton County or is discharged "for cause" prior to the expiration of this period.
 Deductions will be made from the employee's final paycheck to the extent possible.
 If the final paycheck is insufficient, the employee will still be responsible for reimbursing the County.
 No reimbursement will be required, however, of those employees who have been laid off and have been previously approved for coursework.
 If an employee passes away, no reimbursement will be required from either the family or estate of the employee.